Barbara McInnis House: Boston Health Care for the Homeless

 Services:

-Catholic Charities operates a number of community service centers in eastern Massachusetts.
-The centers provide a wide variety of support services including some basic needs emergency assistance, education and training programs, transitional housing for families, child care, and family counseling, and support.
+The Catholic Charities of Boston operates a number of community service centers in eastern Massachusetts.
+Each center provides a wide variety of support services including basic needs, emergency assistance, education and training programs, transitional housing for families, childcare, and family counseling, and support.

 Other Locations: